-56 out of the 87 were members of the DCT village halls network.
+56 out of the 87 were members of the DCT Village Halls Network.

 86 out of 87 respondents were fully/partially closed.
-Most are fully closed.
+Most were fully closed.

 A total number of 40 out of 87 respondents had applied for funding, 33 had been successful/awarded grants from diverse sources.